So how are your workshop skills? How do you write that workshop that is interactive and engaging?

 By the end of the workshops participants had designed their map of the workshop, could define the rationale behind it and started to look at activities they wanted to use.
 They displayed interest in the theory behind keeping 'all the balls in the air' to be responsive to needs of their potential participants and that of the workshop as a whole.

 I receive feedback that confidence is something that often needs a boost when we are taking that step of running our own workshops.
 Confidence is also something that you want to pass onto your participants.
 It is important to help those on your training to understand and appreciate what they are good at and develop areas that need more attention using the skills provided.

 It has been really helpful to provide follow up coaching post workshop and have discussions about progress, discuss the structure, share tips about local venues and generally help with motivation to get those workshops out there.
 Have a think about what follow up you might provide and don't forget to use evaluation forms and further contact so that you are there for your participants after the session as well as during.
 This really helps with that support process and there maybe follow up questions.
 I look forward to reading all about the workshops that will come out of my training!
 I hope this blog has provided you with some insights and ideas and good luck with yours.

-If you are interested in How to write and run an interactive creative workshop I have masterclasses in designing and creating your own coming up www.mariposacoaching.co.uk/masterclasses or book at eventbrite.
+If you are interested in How to write and run an interactive creative workshop I have a workshop in designing and creating your own coming up www.mariposacoaching.co.uk/workshops or book at eventbrite.

 Thanks for reading!